Leo675/catfacts-snowden/README.md

 <h2>Installation</h2>
 This requires tesseract for optical character recognition to automate a captcha.

-Also it requires tor to be running and havign torsocks.
+Also it requires tor to be running and having torsocks.
 It checks for tor, but not much else is written for good error messages.

 <h4>Debian/Ubuntu</h4>
 ```bash